tarekziade/share/API.rst

   https://<server>/<api path>/<version>/<further instructions>

-The rest of this document only documents the further instructions part and make the assumption that the API is served behind an ssl connection that protects the requests header, body and query options during transport, as well as the responses content.
+The rest of this document only presenrs the <further instructions> part and makes the assumption that the API is served behind an ssl connection that protects the requests header, body and query options during transport, as well as the responses content.